ltspicer/GALAXIS.electronic/README.md

 Then you have to restart the game and hide the spaceships again.

 You can also play against the server.
 This opponent is called "robot" !
 So enter "opponent=robot" in the chat.
+The roboteasy is a bit easier to defeat.

 ------------------